analogsenses/source/source/_posts/2016-10-14-hands-on-with-the-fuji-x-t2.markdown

 categories:
 - Photokina
 - Photography
+subtitle: "Faster AF, higher resolution, and dual SD-card slots are just the beginning.
+The new X-Series flagship is an absolute beast."
 description: "The Fuji X-T2 is an absolute powerhouse of a camera, and realizes all of the X-Series system’s potential."
 title-image: https://c8.staticflickr.com/6/5449/29690116303_cccd4201a9_o.jpg
 ---